 Light the best candles you have, dim the light and get out your most beautiful tableware and cutlery.
 And wine – wine always helps!

-5 restaurants or bars you can’t wait to go back to?
+5 restaurants or bars you can’t wait to visit again?

 Favourite restaurant outside of Amsterdam (or in the region)?

-I love Maastricht and can’t wait to spend weekends there again.
+I love Maastricht.
 Steak tartare at Harry’s, zoervleisj at Café Sjiek, and I still want to visit the new place, Onglet.